-What can the organization do to protect itself with respect 0: to reassigned numbers?
+Q: What can the organization do to protect itself with respect to reassigned numbers?

-A: One or more of these precautions may be practical:

-- Regularly remind individuals to notify the organization whenever their cell phone number changes - Follow up directly with individuals when there's any reason to believe a cell phone number has changed - Enable an "opt-out" response to every robocall and robotext - Enable an "unsubscribe" option, such as by texting STOP to a particular organization cell phone number
+- A: One or more of these precautions may be practical: - Regularly remind individuals to notify the organization whenever their cell phone number changes - Follow up directly with individuals when there's any reason to believe a cell phone number has changed - Enable an "opt-out" response to every robocall and robotext - Enable an "unsubscribe" option, such as by texting STOP to a particular organization cell phone number

-Are there requirements for the message content of robocalls?
-0:
+Q: Are there requirements for the message content of robocalls?

-- A: YES.
-At the beginning of a robocall the calling organization must be identified (and the name of the individuals caller, for robocalls to landlines), and any time during the call either its actual telephone number (or, it appears, its full address) must be stated.
-There may be additional state law requirements. - Q: What about robocalls and robotexts about candidate and ballot measure elections? - A: Federal and state campaign finance laws may require certain self-identification, reporting and other measures. - 0: What about robocalls and robotexts about legislative and executive branch matters? - A: State lobbying laws may require certain self-identification, reporting and other measures.

-Are landlines treated differently from cell phones?
-0:

 A: YES.
+At the beginning of a robocall the organization must be identified, and any time during the call either its actual telephone number (or, it appears, its full address) must be stated.
+There may be additional state law requirements.

+Q: What about robocalls and robotexts about candidate and ballot measure elections?

+A: Federal and state campaign finance laws may require certain selfidentification, reporting and other measures.

+Q: What about robocalls and robotexts about legislative and executive branch matters?

+A: State lobbying laws may require certain self-identification, reporting and other measures.

+Q: Are landlines treated differently from cell phones?

-If it is not a telemarketing message, an organization may place up to three (3) robocall to a landline during a consecutive 30-day period without the prior express consent of the person called, although the message must self-identify the caller, the calling organization, and the organizations phone number or address.
-Such calls must also include an opt-out mechanism.
+A: YES.
+If it is not a telemarketing message, an organization's robocall to a landline does not need the prior express consent of the person called, although the message must self-identify the caller in the same manner as robocalls to cell phones must.

-Q: We don't know where we got a lot of the cell phone numbers that we have - can we continue to use them?
+Q: We don't know where we got a lot of the cell phone numbers that we have-can we continue to use them?